 Lauren Good Day

-Lauren has always had a passion for promoting and revitalizing the arts of her people while developing new methods and incorporating new ideas.
+Lauren has passion for promoting and revitalizing the arts of her people while developing new methods and incorporating new trendsetting ideas in both the art & designs communities.
 She has been creating Native American art since age 6.
-Starting out with beadwork and Tribal regalia, she then expanded her work into mediums such as quillwork, ledger drawings, rawhide parfleche, and clothing.
+Starting out with beadwork and Tribal regalia, she then expanded her work into mediums such as quillwork, ledger drawings, rawhide parfleche, and fashion design.

 Photo by Anaye Laducer